Help With Stress, Anxiety, Depression

 Talk To A Counselor

 ConnectiCare members can have telehealth visits with mental health counselors for services covered by their plans.
 Deductibles, copays, or coinsurance for office visits apply to telehealth visits.

-To find a mental health counselor: Sign in to liveandworkwell.com to search for one.
+To find a mental health counselor in your plan’s network, sign in to liveandworkwell.com and use the provider search.
 In some cases, you can sign up for a virtual visit on the website.